actionml/universal-recommender/README.md

     }

 * **user**: optional, contains a unique id for the user.
 This may be a user not in the **training**: data, so a new or anonymous user who has an anonymous id.
 All user history captured in near realtime can be used to influence recommendations, there is no need to retrain to enable this.
-* **userBias**: optional, the amount to favor the user's history in making recs.
+* **userBias**: optional, the amount to favor the user's history in making recommendations.
 The user may be anonymous as long as the id is unique from any authenticated user.
-This tells the recommender to return recs based on the user’s event history.
+This tells the recommender to return recommendations based on the user’s event history.
 Used for personalized recommendations.
 Overrides and bias in engine.json
 * **item**: optional, contains the unique item identifier
-* **itemBias**: optional, the amount to favor similar items in making recs.
+* **itemBias**: optional, the amount to favor similar items in making recommendations.
 This tells the recommender to return items similar to this the item specified.
 Use for “people who liked this also liked these”.
 Overrides any bias in engine.json
 * **fields**: optional, array of fields values and biases to use in this query.
 The name = type or field name for metadata stored in the EventStore with $set and $unset events.
 Values = an array on one or more values to use in this query.
 The values will be looked for in the field name.
 Bias will either boost the importance of this part of the query or use it as a filter.
 Positive biases are boosts any negative number will filter out any results that do not contain the values in the field name.
-* **num**: optional max number of recs to return.
+* **num**: optional max number of recommendations to return.
 There is no guarantee that this number will be returned for every query.
-Adding backfill in the engine.json will make it much more likely to return this number of recs.
+Adding backfill in the engine.json will make it much more likely to return this number of recommendations.
 * **blacklistItems**: optional.
-Unlike the engine.json, which specifies event types this part of the query specifies individual items to remove from returned recs.
+Unlike the engine.json, which specifies event types this part of the query specifies individual items to remove from returned recommendations.
 It can be used to remove duplicates when items are already shown in a specific context.
 This is called anti-flood in recommender use.
 * **dateRange** optional, default is not range filter.
 One of the bound can be omitted but not both.
 Values for the `beforeDate` and `afterDate` are strings in ISO 8601 format.
 A date range is ignored if **currentDate** is also specified in the query.
 * **currentDate** optional, must be specified if used.
 Overrides the **dateRange** is both are in the query.
 * **returnSelf**: optional boolean asking to include the item that was part of the query (if there was one) as part of the results.
 Defaults to false.